 To meet this challenge, some writers resort to pseudo-intelligence in an effort to make their characters seem clever.

-Technobabble, long words, and inscrutable offerings of wisdom that don't actually mean jack squat are all classic fallbacks.
+Technobabble, long words, and inscrutable offerings of wisdom that don't actually mean jack are all classic fallbacks.

 Unfortunately, they're also rather unconvincing ones, at least in my mind.